Acne is the most common skin disease in the US and affects 80% of the population at some point in life.

 Isotretinoin is nearly always effective, but use is limited by adverse effects, including dryness of conjunctivae and mucosae of the genitals, chapped lips, arthralgias, depression, elevated lipid levels, and the risk of birth defects if treatment occurs during pregnancy.
 Hydration with water followed by petrolatum application usually alleviates mucosal and cutaneous dryness.
-Arthralgias (mostly of large joints or the lower back) occur in about 15% of patients.
+Arthralgias (mostly of large joints or the lower back) often occur.
 Increased risk of depression and suicide is much publicized but probably rare.
-Although risk of new or worsened inflammatory bowel disease (Crohn disease and ulcerative colitis) has been proposed to be associated with use of isotretinoin, such an association now appears unlikely (3 Treatment references Acne vulgaris is the formation of comedones, papules, pustules, nodules, and/or cysts as a result of obstruction and inflammation of pilosebaceous units (hair follicles and their accompanying... read more ).
+Although risk of new or worsened inflammatory bowel disease (Crohn disease and ulcerative colitis) has been proposed to be associated with use of isotretinoin, such an association now appears unlikely (5 Treatment references Acne vulgaris is the formation of comedones, papules, pustules, nodules, and/or cysts as a result of obstruction and inflammation of pilosebaceous units (hair follicles and their accompanying... read more ).

 Complete blood count, liver tests, triglyceride, and cholesterol levels should be determined before treatment.
 Each should be reassessed at 4 weeks and, unless abnormalities are noted, need not be repeated until the end of treatment.
 Triglycerides rarely increase to a level at which the drug should be stopped.
 Liver function is seldom affected.
 Because isotretinoin is teratogenic, women of childbearing age are told that they are required to use 2 methods of contraception for 1 month before treatment, during treatment, and for at least 1 month after stopping treatment.
 Pregnancy tests should be done before beginning therapy and monthly until 1 month after therapy stops.